 New Jersey DWI / DUI cases can be prosecuted under two different theories - driving while impaired, and violating the state's "per se" laws, meaning that the driver is accused of having a blood alcohol content (BAC) of .08 percent or greater.
 The first allegation focuses on mental and physical impairment, and the second is based on the driver's BAC.
 The prosecutor needs to prove only one element - either driving while impaired or violating the per se law - in order to obtain a conviction.

-New Jersey DWI defense lawyer Evan M. Levow has successfully defended hundreds of New Jersey drunk driving cases by creating reasonable doubt in one or more of these critical areas of a driving under the influence prosecution.
-By focusing solely on DWI defense, Evan Levow has developed proven defense strategies designed to create reasonable doubt in the driver’s guilt and reduce or even eliminate the negative consequences of a NJ DWI / DUI arrest.
+New Jersey DWI defense lawyer Evan M. Levow has successfully defended thousands of New Jersey drunk driving cases by creating reasonable doubt in one or more of these critical areas of a driving under the influence prosecution.
+By focusing solely on DWI defense, Evan Levow has developed proven defense strategies designed to create reasonable doubt in the driver's guilt and reduce or even eliminate the negative consequences of a NJ DWI / DUI arrest.